-Fig. 6: Contributors' phone brand in the June 2012 corpus version.
+Fig. 6: Contributors' Phone Brand

-Since the labor cost of collecting additional SMS over the first few is small (arguably even negligible in the Upload and Export methodologies), we incentivize additional submitted messages with a bonus reward, based on the number of messages that exceed the base requirement.
+Since the labor cost of collecting additional SMS over the first few is small (arguably even negligible in the Upload and Export methodologies), we incentivize additional submitted messages with a bonus reward, which is based on the number of messages that exceed the base range.
 For all reward schemes, the bonus amount diminishes with the amount of additional messages submitted, with a maximum payment capped to allow us a measure of budgetary control.
-Table 10 shows the cost comparison between sources.
-We spent 92.30 US dollars in MTurk, 6.00 US dollars in ShortTask, 888.50 Chinese yuan in Zhubajie (all inclusive of commission fees) and 420.00 Singapore dollars for our local collection.
-Standardizing all currency amounts to US dollars allows us to compute the cost per message for a clear comparison.
+Table 9 shows the cost comparison between sources.
+We spent 92.30 US dollars in MTurk, 2.94 US dollars in ShortTask, 868.50 Chinese yuan in Zhubajie (all inclusive of commission fees) and 340.00 Singapore dollars for our local collection.
+Standardizing all currency amounts to US dollars31 allows us to compute the cost per message for a clear comparison.
 In a nutshell, local collection is the most expensive method, while crowdsourcing remains an effective and economical method to collect our corpus data.
 We also note that Zhubajie is a little cheaper than MTurk, but that it may only be applicable to certain languages (i.e., Chinese).
 Due to our very limited usage of ShortTask, it doesn't make much sense to compare cost in ShortTask with other sources.

-Table 6: Reward scheme in MTurk (in USD).
+Table 5: Reward Scheme in MTurk